KayGee

-Keir Lamont Gist (born September 15, 1969), professionally known by his stage name KayGee, is an American DJ and record producer from East Orange, New Jersey, best known as a member of hip hop trio Naughty by Nature.
-He has won a Grammy Award for Best Rap Album at the 38th Annual Grammy Awards for Poverty's Paradise.
+Keir Lamont Gist (born September 15, 1969), better known by his stage name KayGee, is an American DJ, rapper and record producer from East Orange, New Jersey, best known as a member of hip hop trio Naughty by Nature.
+He has won a Grammy Award for Best Rap Album at the 38th Annual Grammy Awards for Poverty's Paradise (1995).
 KayGee parted ways with Naughty by Nature in 2000, but rejoined the group in 2006.

 In the mid-'90s, Gist created his own R&B-oriented record label, Illtown, which was evolved and developed into Divine Mill, where he discovered and signed acts such as Zhané, Next, Jaheim, Tha' Rayne and Koffee Brown.